---

 **What users dislike:**

-- Users face **upgrade difficulties** , as the process can be complex and time-consuming, especially for new developers.
+- Users face **upgrade difficulties** with Drupal, as complex setups and infrequent updates hinder smooth experiences.
 (2 reviews)

-- Users find the **complex coding** of Drupal challenging, especially for newcomers and those lacking PHP knowledge.
+- Users find the **complex coding** in Drupal challenging, especially for newcomers and those unfamiliar with PHP.
 (1 reviews)

 - Users find the **installation issues** challenging, especially new users struggling with complexity during setup and updates.
 (1 reviews)